-On 11 November 2019, the President of Brazil issued Executive Order No. 905, which revoked Law No. 4594/1964 and partially revoked Decree Law No. 73/1966, which used to regulate the broker insurance profession.
-The decision to deregulate the insurance profession in Brazil had been taken in order to create more efficacy in public management and concentrate efforts on activities that need specific regulation.
+On 11 November 2019, the President of Brazil issued Executive Order No. 905, which revoked Law No. 4594/1964 and partially revoked Decree Law No. 73/1966, which used to regulate insurance brokerage.
+The decision to deregulate the insurance profession in Brazil was taken to improve efficiency in public management and concentrate efforts on activities requiring specific regulation.

-However, Executive Order No. 905 was provisional and should have been ratified by the Congress within 120 days in order to become final.
-This deadline ended on 20 April 2020, but the President revoked the Executive Order before this date as Congress would not have the opportunity to vote.
-This means that Law No. 4594/1964 and Decree Law No. 73/1966 became effective again, and the insurance broker profession continues to be regulated.
-In any case, it is important to note that the President still has the possibility of issuing a new executive order and the profession could eventually be deregulated.
+However, Executive Order No. 905 was provisional and should have been ratified by Congress within 120 days to become final.
+This deadline expired on 20 April 2020, but the President had revoked the Executive Order before this date, as Congress would not have had the opportunity to vote on it.
+This meant that Law No. 4594/1964 and Decree Law No. 73/1966 became effective again, and insurance brokerage continues to be regulated.
+Notably, the President still has the option of issuing a new executive order and the profession could eventually be deregulated.

 Thus, in the current scenario insurance brokers are regulated by Law No. 4594/1964, Decree-Law No. 73/1966 and the resolutions and rules issued by the National Council of Private Insurance and the Superintendence of Private Insurance (SUSEP).